-I joined the Medical Oncology Department at Roswell Park Cancer Institute in 2008 as an Assistant Professor in Pediatric Hematology and Oncology and Director of the Pediatric Long-Term Follow-up (LTFU) Program.
+I joined the Medical Oncology Department at Roswell Park Comprehensive Cancer Center in 2008 as an Assistant Professor in Pediatric Hematology and Oncology and Director of the Pediatric Long-Term Follow-up (LTFU) Program.
 The Pediatric LTFU program is designed to see all children, young adults, and adults that had cancer as a child or adolescent.
 The LTFU program’s mission is to promote ongoing health and wellness for pediatric cancer survivors.

 I am active in clinical research in the health and quality of life of childhood cancer Survivors.
 I currently have two research grants that I’m actively accruing survivors for participation.
 First is a study assessing executive function skills (for example, organizing and performing a task), and its relation to depression and to previous cancer therapies.
 The second study involves an exercise program with performance of some heart and lung function tests prior to the start and at the end of the exercise program.